 10. He has written songs for other artists.

 Rhett has written most of his own hits, but he’s also written songs for other artists.
-In fact, one of his first cuts was “I Ain’t Ready to Quit,” which was on Jason Aldean‘s 2010 My Kinda Party album.
+One of his first cuts was “I Ain’t Ready to Quit,” which was on Jason Aldean‘s 2010 My Kinda Party album.
 Rhett wrote the song with Jaron Boyer and Ben Stennis, two then-aspiring writers as well, who have also gone on to have more success.

 “I would say that was a huge turning point in my life,” Rhett said (via Songfacts).
 “I’d been writing songs for about five or six months pretty hard, and I was trying to balance songwriting and school – which was a pretty hard task.
 I wrote it with two other guys who had never had a cut, so for three no name writers to get our first cut on the Album of the Year was an incredible experience as an amateur songwriter.”

-11. Florida Georgia Line’s Tyler Hubbard knew Akins was pregnant with Ada James before he did.
+11. Tyler Hubbard knew Akins was pregnant with Ada James before he did.

 Akins had been trying unsuccessfully to get pregnant when the couple decided to adopt Willa Gray.
 Before the adoption was finalized, Rhett and his wife went on vacation to Africa with Tyler Hubbard and his wife, Hayley.
 Akins started feeling ill and, convinced she had food poisoning, decided to take a pregnancy test while Rhett was working out — and was stunned when it was positive.